As someone who wears full dentures, E.B. Black learned there is a lot of false information out there. She hopes to set the record straight.

 - if you're having trouble chewing your meals, and/or

-- if your teeth are always at risk for breaking while you eat,
+- if your teeth are always at risk of breaking while you eat,

 then you probably need dentures.

-There are moments in life where you have to make huge, scary decisions and you're uncertain of the future.
+There are moments in life when you have to make huge, scary decisions and are uncertain of the future.
 These situations are unavoidable sometimes.
 But if you don't make the right decision and face your fear when you need it, then you could be hurt.